Overview

 Symptoms

 Wrist pain may vary, depending on the cause.
 For example, osteoarthritis pain often is described as being similar to a dull toothache.
-Carpal tunnel syndrome usually causes a pins-and-needles feeling.
-This tingling sensation usually occurs in the thumb and index and middle fingers, especially at night.
+Carpal tunnel syndrome usually causes a pins and needles feeling.
+This tingling sensation often occurs in the thumb and index and middle fingers, especially at night.
 The precise location of wrist pain also provides clues to what's behind the symptoms.

 When to see a doctor

 Not all wrist pain requires medical care.
-Minor sprains and strains usually respond to ice, rest and pain medications you can buy without a prescription.
-But if pain and swelling last longer than a few days or become worse, see your health care provider.
+Minor sprains and strains usually respond to ice, rest and pain medicines you can buy without a prescription.
+But if pain and swelling last longer than a few days or become worse, see your healthcare professional.
 Delayed diagnosis and treatment can lead to poor healing, reduced range of motion and long-term disability.

 Causes